 CANT Z.504.
-1934 single engined two-seat prototype, built in response to a Regia Marina request for a reconnaissance seaplane.
-With the IMAM Ro.43 selected for this role, no orders were placed.
+1934 single engined two-seat prototype built in response to a Regia Marina request for a reconnaissance seaplane.
+The IMAM Ro.43 was selected for this role, so no orders were placed.
 Choroszy Modelbud produced a decent 1/72 resin kit of this aircraft.

 CANT Z.506 Airone.
-First built in 1935, this was Zappatas most successful seaplane design.
-Originally used as an airliner for Ala Littoria, it was redesigned as a bomber which required an all new fuselage.
-It was very popular with its pilots as it had very stable handling in rough seas.
-As well as a bomber, it had a variety of other roles including search & rescue, hospital & ambulance duties and reconnaissance.
-The last known Z.506 was retired as late as 1959 and there is an original WWII example preserved in the air museum at Vigna di Valle near Rome.
-In 1986, Supermodel released a basic 1/72 which has since been upgraded by Italeri with improved internal & external details and an enlarged decal sheet.
-Broplan also produced a vac-form conversion of the original airliner variant.
-The discontinued 1/48 Alphaflight Z.506B resin kit is a challenging build, should you be lucky enough to track one down, but it is well worth the effort.
+First built in 1935, this was Zappata's most successful seaplane design.
+Originally used as an airliner for Ala Littoria, it was reconfigured as a bomber, which required an all new fuselage.
+It was very popular with its crew for having very stable handling in rough seas and was used in a variety of other roles, such as search & rescue, hospital/ambulance duties and reconnaissance.
+The last known Z.506 was retired as late as 1959.
+There is an surviving example preserved in the air museum at Vigna di Valle.
+In 1986, Supermodel released a rather basic 1/72 kit which has since been upgraded by Italeri with improved internal & external details and an impressive decal sheet.
+Broplan also produced a vac-form conversion kit to build the original airliner variant.
+Now OOP, the limited run 1/48 Alphaflight Z.506B resin kit is a challenging build should you be lucky enough to track one down.

 CANT Z.1011.
-This rather boxy design was the second land based bomber designed by Zappata.
-Just 5 of these twin-engined aircraft were built and were used for transport purposes as the Regia Aeronautica had already selected the Z.1007 trimotor for the bomber role.
+This rather boxy design was the second land-based bomber designed by Zappata.
+Just 5 of these twin-engined aircraft were built and were used for transport duties only because the Regia Aeronautica had previously selected the Z.1007 trimotor for the bomber role.
 There are no known kits.

 CANT Z.1012.
 A 1930 three-engined monoplane used by the diplomatic corps.
-Both Mussolini and Italo Balbo were thought to have flown in this aircraft.
+Both Mussolini and Italo Balbo were thought to have used this aircraft.
 There are no kits known of this aircraft.

 CANT Z.1018.
-An elegant twin-engined bomber that was to be the last CANT aircraft design.
-Although the project had started in 1939, it suffered a protracted development programme with all kinds of engine issues and complaints about the high cockpit position and narrow fuselage.
-In 1942, after numerous changes ordered by the Regia Aeronautica, Zappatta accepted an offer to join Breda and put forward 4 more proposals based on the Z.1018.
-Of these, the BZ.301 and BZ.303 were progressed under German control but it all was too late.
-With production hampered by Allied bombing, all factory remnants were demolished during 1944, so only a few pre-series machines ever made it into service.
-There was a mini Ali dItalia booklet printed that gives a brief outline of the rather tragic history of this fine looking aircraft.
-KPL's 1/72 vacuform kit is discontinued as is the Legato 1/72 resin kit which was accurate shape-wise but had poor detail & canopy parts.
+An elegant twin-engined bomber that was to be Zappata's last design for CANT.
+Although the project had started in 1939, it suffered a prolonged development with all kinds of engine issues and complaints about the high cockpit and narrow fuselage.
+In 1942, Zappatta accepted an offer to join Breda where he put forward 4 more proposals.
+Of these, only the BZ.301 and BZ.303 were progressed.
+Series production of the CANT Z.1018 wers severely hampered by repeated Allied bombing and eventually all factory remnants were demolished during 1944, with only a few pre-series aircraft ever making it into service.
+There is a mini Ali d'Italia guide that gives a brief outline of the rather tragic history of this fine looking aircraft but it is OOP.
+Only kits are known to have been produced are KPL's 1/72 vacuform kit and the Legato 1/72 resin kit but both are discontinued.

 Z.501